(WILMINGTON, Del. -- May 10, 2019)

 About Christiana Care Health System

-Headquartered in Wilmington, Delaware, and continually ranked by US News & World Report as a Best Hospital, Christiana Care is one of the country’s largest academic health systems, centered on improving health outcomes, making high-quality care more accessible and lowering health care costs.
-Christiana Care includes an extensive network of outpatient services, home health care, medical aid units, two hospitals (1,227 beds), a Level I trauma center and a Level III neonatal intensive care unit, comprehensive stroke center and regional centers of excellence in cardiology, cancer and women’s health.
+Headquartered in Wilmington, Delaware, Christiana Care is one of the country’s most dynamic health systems, centered on improving health outcomes, making high-quality care more accessible and lowering health care costs.
+Christiana Care includes an extensive network of outpatient services, home health care, medical aid units, two hospitals (1,227 beds), a Level I trauma center and a Level III neonatal intensive care unit, a comprehensive stroke center and regional centers of excellence in heart and vascular care, cancer care and women’s health.
+Christiana Care is a not-for-profit teaching health system with more than 260 residents and fellows.
+We are continually ranked by US News & World Report as a Best Hospital.
 With our unique, data-powered care coordination service and a focus on population health and value-based care, Christiana Care is shaping the future of health care.
 Learn how we deliver greater quality and value at https://christianacare.org.